 To find out whether, depending on your citizenship, country of long-term residence and the duration and reasons for your stay, you need a visa to enter Italy, see the Italian Ministry of Foreign Affairs website at www.esteri.it/visti/index_eng.asp or check with your local Italian Embassy or other diplomatic representative before you travel.
 The rules change regularly, so you should check you have the most up to date information for your trip.

-Torino offers a wide choice of hotel accommodations from 5-star luxury hotels to nice low-cost accommodations.
-The conference organization will select for the conference some of the best hotels in the city.
-Attendees will have the possibility to book their rooms via the online reservation system.
-More information will be posted as soon as available.
+Torino offers a wide choice of hotel accommodations.
+The conference organization has selected some of the best hotels in the city.
+Attendees can book their rooms via the online reservation system.

 Exhibiting and Supporting